AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 Cloud Service content requests are measured via server-side collection of data.
 The collection is enabled via CDN log analysis.

 >[!NOTE]
 >Additionally, for a limited number of Early Adopter customers <!--(hyper link to release notes)-->, client-side collection will also be enabled via RUM (Real User Monitoring) measurement.
-You can learn more by consulting the documentation in this article <!--(hyperlink to main article)-->.
+You can learn more by consulting the documentation in [this article](#real-user-monitoring-for-aem-as-a-cloud-service).

 ## Understanding Cloud Service Content Requests {#understaing-cloud-service-content-requests}